 SCREENPLAY: ELLEN BROWN FURMAN

-LOCATION: SOUTH CAROLINA
+LOCATION: LOS ANGELES & SOUTH CAROLINA

 When Claudette Hayes passes away, she leaves behind two things: the legacy of being America’s first female law professor, and a sprawling Charleston mansion sitting on one of the country’s oldest plantations.